VoxForge/Robocallblocker/README.md

 ****OutboundCallRoute - Review****

-Each route in a terminal's OutboundCallRoute is seperated by a comma.
+Each route in a terminal's OutboundCallRoute is separated by a comma.
 Lets break them out and analyze each in turn:

 *****{([1-9]x?&#42;(Mpli)):pp}*****